Meet

 Kailyn

-When she is not lost in her new favourite Excel sheet, Kailyn loves to social dance (Salsa, Bachata, Lindy-hop and West Coast Swing are a few favourites…), read, and travel.
+When she is not lost in her new favourite Excel sheet, Kailyn loves to dance West Coast Swing.

 For more information on Kailyn’s educational and vocational experience, please see her complete resume.